Kellogg J. Schwab, PhD

-Kellogg Schwab is a Professor in the Department of Environmental Health Sciences at the Johns Hopkins University Bloomberg School of Public Health and Director of the JHU Water Institute.
+Kellogg Schwab is a Professor in the Department of Environmental Health and Engineering at the Johns Hopkins University Bloomberg School of Public Health and Director of the JHU Water Institute.

 The JHU Water Institute integrates Hopkins researchers from across the university including public health, engineering, arts and sciences, business, behavior, policy and economic disciplines to address the critical triangle of water, food and energy.
 The goal of this Institute is to achieve sustainable, scalable solutions for disparate water and sanitation needs both internationally and domestically.

 Dr. Schwab’s research focuses on environmental microbiology and engineering with an emphasis on the fate and transport of pathogenic microorganisms in water, food and the environment.
 This work includes extensive laboratory-based research designed to develop and evaluate molecular detection methods with subsequent application of these methods in field-based investigations.
 Data gathered during these studies are then integrated into exposure assessments for risk analysis and microbial risk assessment.